kubeshark/docs/src/pages/en/ui.md

 ### TCP stream Information

 Captured traffic entry belongs to a TCP stream.
 A TCP stream can include one or more request-response pairs.
-The TCP stream block (section F) includes information about the TCP stream in which the captured traffic entry belongs to.
+The TCP stream block includes information about the TCP stream in which the captured traffic entry belongs to.
 Information includes the request-response pair index, the Node, the Worker and the name of the TCP stream.

 ### Traffic Entry Meta Data and Payload